Functional equations for orbifold wreath products: Acknowledgements

 \section{Acknowledgements}

-The first author would like to thank the MSRI for its hospitality during the preparation of this manuscript.
+The first author would like to thank the MSRI and the Center for Interdisciplinary Mathematical Sciences Banaras Hindu University, Varanasi, India for its hospitality during the preparation of this manuscript.
 The second author was supported by a Rhodes College Faculty Development Endowment Grant.